pashazzz/bear-market/README.md

 ## TODO
 - Trade process:
-  - cancel trade
-  - close trade in any time
   - update last bid automatically, using sockets
   - sending messages between users
   - worker that automatically checks on midnight (UTC) the ended trades and close them